torchbox/migration-lite-streamfield/README.md

 Although the entirety of the package is a single Python class in a single module, it's still an additional thing to consider when keeping your Wagtail version up-to-date.

-That said, because of the tiny scope of the package, and the stability of the `StreamField` API (remember, field classes are regularly referenced by historic migrations,s), it's unlikely that a lot of changes will be needed to keep things compatible with the latest Wagtail version.
+That said, because of the tiny scope of the package, and the stability of the `StreamField` API (remember, field classes are regularly referenced by historic migrations - they can't just make dramatic API changes), it's unlikely that a lot of changes will be needed to keep things compatible with the latest Wagtail version.

-At Torchbox, we've been using a version of this field in client projects for a few years, and only had to change anything for the Wagtail 6.2 release (most ).
+At Torchbox, we've been using a version of this field in client projects for a few years, and the changes needed to keep up-to-date with Wagtail have been minimal

-4.  **That's it!**
+#### 4. **That's it!**

+Seriously.
+Everything else works exactly like the native `StreamField`.

 ### Q: Will I lose existing field data when switching to `mlstreamfield`?